BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

 - The quiz-0 come with lots of details.
 System gives 2 attemps but the second one slightly worse than the first.
 Well, need more focus and better preparation.
 - Sept-02, first office hour.
 Now I know why we have 3 office hours.
 Maybe I should plan 30 hours per week on this course.

+2021-09-08 W02 Reflect: Turns into the ruthless scoring machine mode.
+Just focus on the points.
+LOL

+- Secure the baisc points, zyBooks, discussion
+  - Make sure sync the zyBooks, I heard Java group encountered issue on sync.
+  - Post 3 days with 4 posts per week.
+High quality posts may include references, quotes, links, or diagrams or images
+- Get points on Homework, Quiz
+  - This course is not well organized.
+  - Think from the teacher view.
+Some quizzes does not make sense in the real world but make sense as a course.
+Focus on the criteria and get the score.
+  - Separate the knowledge, study, and passing the course.
+They are different.
+  - We already get experiment for fun in the week 1.Now its time for score.
+- Prepare for the lab, start as early as possible.

 # Areas to improve